aep/elfkit/NOTES.md

 in this case X86_64_GOTPCREL has
  - offset=0x9 (the address offset part of lea)
- - addend=-0x4 (i am currently assuming this is the start of the instruction from offset)
+ - addend=-0x4 (i am currently assuming this corrects for %rip being the NEXT instruction)
  - symbol=something pointing at 0x0 hello

 if the linker knows the address of hello, it can simply write that at reloc.offset.